Free Wednesday Workshops

-Work with other teachers and MFA educators to explore ways of enlivening the classroom using Museum objects as teaching tools.
-Prepare for your upcoming school group visit to the MFA.
-Our complimentary workshops typically feature a slide presentation by a curator or guest speaker, followed by time in the galleries with Gallery Instructors.
-All are designed to address Curriculum Framework requirements.
+Work with other teachers and MFA educators to explore ways of enlivening the classroom using Museum objects as teaching tools—and prepare for your upcoming school group visit to the MFA.
+Our workshops typically feature a slide presentation by a curator or guest speaker, followed by conversations in the galleries with Gallery Instructors.

-(Link to Massachusetts Curriculum Frameworks: Arts Connections Strand Standards 6–10; HSS: World History I and II; Foreign Languages Cultures Strand)
+(Link to Massachusetts Curriculum Frameworks: Arts Connections Strand Standards 6–10; HSS: World History I)

 Professional Teacher Membership Discount

 Pre-K through grade 12 teachers can receive a $30 discount on membership and enjoy all the benefits of membership.
 Proof of active teaching status is required to receive discount; visit any MFA ticket desk and present your school ID, letter from the principal or head on school letterhead, or current MTA card.
 Please note: discount is available in person only; mailed requests will not be honored.